andrewhoyer/andrewhoyer/README.md

 ### More

-- 👨🏼‍💻 Moving towards using Linux for daily business and personal tasks.
+- 👨🏼‍💻 Moving towards using Linux and open source tools for daily business and personal tasks.
 - 🔭 Improving security and privacy, for myself as well as clients and users.
 - 🌱 Learning Python as a replacement for Perl for scripting.
 - 🕹 Experimenting with game development in my spare time.